FOR IMMEDIATE RELEASE

 Monetary donations are still being collected via CVNL’s online fund here: https://www.flipcause.com/secure/cause_pdetails/MjQzMjQ=.

-Since 1964, the national award-winning Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging innovation, and empowering individuals throughout the Bay Area.
+Since 1964, the national award-wining Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging inovation, and empowering individuals throughout the Bay Area.
 CVNL knows that passion alone isn’t enough when it comes to creating strong nonprofits.
 CVNL works with aspiring and established leaders every day to help them build the skills and connections that can take their impact to the next level — offering comprehensive programs including education, executive search, consulting, leadership training and recognition.
 CVNL has a rich history of promoting volunteerism, offering easy-to-access, meaningful opportunities to individuals, families, groups, and businesses.
 CVNL believes that with confident and prepared leaders, our nonprofits will be better equipped to create healthy, happy communities.
 CVNL has served the Bay Area continuously for more than 50 years and expanded to Napa County in 2014 and Solano County in 2016.
 Visit www.cvnl.org to discover more.